Pion-nucleon sigma term $\sigma_{\pi N}$ and deeply bound pionic atoms: Formalism

-As for the nuclear densities appeared in the electromagnetic interaction $V_{\rm em}$ and the pion-nucleus optical potential $V_{\rm opt}$, we use the Woods-Saxon form in Model~(I).
-The charge density distribution in Eq.~(\ref{eq:Vem}), which is normalized to the nuclear charge, is written as,
+As for the nuclear densities appeared in the electromagnetic interaction $V_{\rm em}$ and the pion--nucleus optical potential $V_{\rm opt}$, we use the Woods--Saxon form.
+The charge density distribution $\rho_{\rm ch}$ in Eq.~(\ref{eq:Vem}), which is normalized to the nuclear charge, is written as,

 with the radius parameter $R_{\rm ch}$ and the diffuseness parameter $a_{\rm ch}$.
-The values of the radius parameter $R_{\rm ch}$ are taken from Ref.~\cite{Fricke} and shown in Table~\ref{table:R,a}.
-The diffuseness parameter $a_{\rm ch}$ in Ref.~\cite{Fricke} is fixed to be $a_{\rm ch}=t$/(4 ln3) for all nuclei with $t=2.30$ fm.
+The values of the radius parameter $R_{\rm ch}$ and the diffuseness parameter $a_{\rm ch}$ are taken from Ref.~\cite{Fricke} and shown in Table~\ref{table:R,a}.
+The parameter $a_{\rm ch}$ in Ref.~\cite{Fricke} is fixed to be $a_{\rm ch}=t$/(4 ln3) for all nuclei with $t=2.30$ fm.

 The distributions of the center of nucleon ($\rho$), proton ($\rho_p$), and neutron ($\rho_n$) appeared in Eqs.~(\ref{eq:Vopt})--(\ref{Vopt_Pwave3}) are also written by the Woods-Saxon form as,

 where we assume the same distribution shape for the both of the proton and the neutron distributions.
 The densities $\rho$, $\rho_p$ and $\rho_n$ are normalized to be mass, proton and neutron numbers, respectively.
 The radius and diffuseness parameters $R$ and $a$ are determined from the parameters $R_{\rm ch}$ and $a_{\rm ch}$ of the charge distribution $\rho_{\rm ch}$ by the prescription described in Ref.~\cite{oset}.